mbforbes/website-3/posts/writing/travel/2023-hualien.md

 The central gorge trail acts as a long, leisurely stroll, often shaded, and mostly flat once you enter.

-After passing a well-photographed red bridge, you'll occasionally see remnants of old infrastructure, deeply turquoise shallow water (remember, no swimming), and live monkeys.
+After passing a well-photographed red bridge, you'll occasionally see remnants of old infrastructure, deeply turquoise shallow water (remember, no swim&shy;ming), and live monkeys.
 Along the way, you'll find clusters of food and drink stands set up where tour busses park and dump off loads of transient trekkers.

 {% img [
     "/assets/posts/2023-hualien/IMG_2060.moz80.jpg",